WasabiRaptor/Starbecue/features.md

 You will come with a player pred when they warp to another planet.

-If the pred entity can't be found, such as if the player logged out or an NPC died or was unloaded you will recieve a prompt to wait or escape.
+If the pred entity can't be found, such as if the player logged out or an NPC died or was unloaded you will receive a prompt to wait or escape.

 ---